SEI-ATL-3-8/install-fest/README.md

 ```
 This will make it so that when you enter your username and password in git, it doesn't ask you again for 8 hours.
 (28800 is 8 hours, converted to seconds.)
 You can change that timeout number to anything!

+*FINISH LINE*: When we get to this afternoon's lab on How to turn in a Deliverable, you shouldn't have to enter your github username and password more than once.

 ### Join the google classroom